← Recent work

 Development leverage

-For this scope, the effective development pace was roughly 12–20x faster than I would expect from a conventional early-startup team running product, engineering, QA, documentation, infrastructure, and release planning in sequence.
+For this scope, the effective development pace was far faster than I would expect from a conventional early-startup team running product, engineering, QA, documentation, infrastructure, and release planning in sequence.

-That number is not a universal guarantee.
-It is a retrospective on this project.
 The leverage came from keeping the work integrated and making decisions against working software instead of waiting for a long sequential build.
+It is a retrospective on this project, not a guarantee for the next one.

 Human judgment